exo-tech-xyz/gov-v1/verifier-service/README.md

 - `rusqlite` - SQLite database interface
 - `serial_test` - Sequential test execution for environment variable isolation
 - `anyhow` - Error handling

+## Usage Notes

+- If verifier service is used with CloudFlare proxy, there may be a origin timeout limit of 100s that will result in 504 errors for long running /upload requests.
+If modification on CloudFlare is not possible, it is recommended to bypass the proxy and use the public IP address of the instance.